 Why isn’t borosilicate glass used as much as other types of glass, let alone other materials?
 Is it even safe to use in the first place?
 Let’s look at what goes into making borosilicate glass and why it might be worth looking at some borosilicate glassware for your home.

 In thermal shock, an item undergoes rapid changes in its mechanical makeup due to a sudden temperature change.
 Because hot things expand, sudden heat changes can cause solids to drastically change their shape due to thermal expansion.
-The higher a material’s coefficient of thermal expansion, the more that solid grows when placed under heat.
+The higher a material’s coefficient of thermal expansion, the more that solid grows when exposed to a high temperature

 Boron trioxide has a very low coefficient of thermal expansion, meaning it doesn’t change its shape much in response to heat.
+As a result, the material is said to have very high thermal shock resistance.
 This property gets transferred to the glass when you blend boron trioxide into the silica before blowing the glass.

 Thus, borosilicate glass uses boron trioxide to create heat-resistant glassware.